-The reviewer of a local board's decision may not substitute their judgment for that of the local board.
+The reviewer of the Local Board's decision may not substitute their judgment for that of the Local Board.
 If substantial evidence exists to support the decision, even if the reviewer disagrees with it, the decision must be upheld.
 Montgomery Cty.
 Educ.
 Assoc., Inc. v.
 Bd. of Educ. of Montgomery Cty., 311 Md.
 303, 309-10 (1987).